Get E-Book

 console.log(Readable.isDisturbed(response.body));

-A true result means some consumer touched that body.
-It narrows the search to body ownership, then the code review has to find the first consumer.
+A true result means some consumer touched the body.
+Then the review becomes simpler - find the first consumer.

-Adapters also preserve enough error shape to keep debugging sane, but they translate between different event models.
-A Node readable can emit 'error'.
-A web readable can make reader.read() reject and put the stream into an errored state.
-When Readable.fromWeb() wraps a web stream, the wrapper maps web stream errors into Node stream errors.
-When Readable.toWeb() wraps a Node stream, the adapter maps Node errors into rejected reads.
-The original error object usually travels through, but the observation point changes.
+Adapters preserve the original error well enough for normal debugging, but the observation point changes.
+A Node readable can emit an 'error' event.
+A web readable can make reader.read() reject and move the stream into an errored state.
+Readable.fromWeb() maps web stream errors into Node stream errors.
+Readable.toWeb() maps Node stream errors into rejected reads.

-Destruction and cancellation deserve the same care.
+Destruction and cancellation need the same care.
+In Node v24, destroy and cancel propagate through the built-in adapters in the normal ownership direction.
 Destroying a Node stream created from a web stream cancels the web source.
 Canceling a web stream created from a Node stream destroys the Node stream.
-That is the behavior you want when one side gives up.
-It can surprise code that expects a source to stay alive after an adapter consumer stops early.

 nodeStream.destroy(new Error('stop early'));

-That call tells the wrapped body that consumption ended with an error.
-For a fetch response, early cancellation can affect connection reuse and body cleanup under the client.
-Chapter 10 owns the transport outcome.
-The local point is ownership: the adapter becomes the consumer, and destroying it has upstream effects.
+For a fetch response, early cancellation can affect connection reuse and body cleanup under the HTTP client.
+Once the adapter wraps the body, the adapter becomes the body consumer.

-Use one shape per boundary.
-If your pipeline is mostly Node streams, convert once at the edge and stay in Node streams.
-If your pipeline is mostly fetch and web transforms, keep it in web streams and use pipeThrough() / pipeTo().
-Repeated conversion makes state harder to inspect because every adapter adds another place where errors, cancellation, and backpressure translate.
+Use one stream shape per boundary.
+If your pipeline is mostly Node streams, convert once and stay in Node streams.
+If your pipeline is mostly fetch and web transforms, keep it in web streams and use pipeThrough() or pipeTo().

 import { Readable } from 'node:stream';